 Learning and Growth

-What skills and competencies do you ought to implement your strategic and operational plan?
+What skills and competencies do you ought to implement in your strategic and operational plan?

 Indicators specialize in your organization’s ability to innovate, improve, and execute.

-The Balanced Scorecard approach not only monitors present performance (lagging indicators) but also leading indicators about how well the organization is positioned to perform and compete well within the future.
+The Balanced Scorecard approach not only monitors present performance (lagging indicators) but also leading indicators about how well the organization is positioned to perform and compete well in the future.

 “Balanced Scorecards tell you the knowledge, skills, and systems that your employees will need (learning and growth) to innovate and build the right strategic capabilities and efficiencies (internal processes) that deliver specific value to the market (customer) which will eventually lead to higher shareholder value (financial).”